yusufbrima/ESD5/readme.md

 # ESC-50 Audio Classification

-This project focuses on classifying environmental audio recordings from the ESC-50 dataset into 5 major categories using a custom ResNet-18 model.
+This project focuses on classifying environmental audio recordings from the ESC-50 dataset into 5 major categories using a customized 2D CNN model using log spectograms.

 ## Table of Contents